Applications of emulation and Bayesian methods in heavy-ion physics: Bayesian inference: general concepts

 \subsection{Model averaging and mixing}

 Model selection discussed in the previous section does not necessarily imply that specific models are ruled out by comparison with data.
 It could be that no model is overwhelmingly favoured by model selection.
 In this case, it can make more sense to combine the constraints obtained with different models.
-In Bayesian model averaging, an averaged posterior is defined by averaging the posterior of different models in proportion to their Bayes factor (Eq.~\ref{eq:Bayes_factor}).
-Results of model averaging can be found in Ref.~\cite{JETSCAPE:2020shq,Everett:2021ruv,Heffernan:2023gye,Heffernan:2023utr}, for example.
+In Bayesian model averaging, the posterior of different models is averaged in proportion to their Bayes factor (Eq.~\ref{eq:Bayes_factor}).
+Results of model averaging can be found in Refs~\cite{JETSCAPE:2020shq,Everett:2021ruv,Heffernan:2023gye,Heffernan:2023utr}, for example.

 A different approach is model mixing, which combines different models based on their strengths to obtain a new model that can be closer to the truth than each individual model.
 For example, one model might be more accurate in a certain parameter range and another modelling choice better in a different parameter range.
-Another possibility is one model being more accurate for certain centralities, center-of-mass energy or type of colliding nuclei, or other `experimental control parameter''; in this case, the model mixing is performed using this control parameter, rather than a model parameter.
+Another possibility is one model being more accurate for certain centralities, center-of-mass energy or type of colliding nuclei, or other ``experimental control parameter''; in this case, the model mixing is performed using this control parameter, rather than a model parameter.
 In neither of these cases would model averaging be able to account for the differences in the models.
 A general overview of model mixing and its applications to nuclear physics can be found in Ref.~\cite{Phillips:2020dmw}, and examples and applications to heavy-ion collisions can be found in Refs~\cite{coleman2019topics,Everett:2021ruv,liyanage_thesis}.